vikashmahar/Download-Simply-Videos-From-YouTube/readme.md

 ```

 **The script will:**
-1. Prompt for the YouTube playlist URL
+1. Prompt for the YouTube URL (video or playlist)
 2. Ask for an output directory (optional)
-3. Download videos in the highest available quality
+3. Download content in the highest available quality
 4. Save thumbnails and subtitles
-5. Organize content by playlist name
+5. Organize content appropriately:
+   - Single videos: Saved directly in the output directory
+   - Playlists: Organized in a playlist-named folder with numbered files

 **Features:**
+- ✨ Support for both single videos and playlists
-- ✨ High-quality video and audio downloads
+- 🎥 High-quality video and audio downloads
 - 📁 Organized folder structure
 - 📑 Automatic subtitle downloading
 - 🖼️ Thumbnail extraction